 - As of August 2015, TASS reported that Russia is building up, and already operating, an advanced tracking system to monitor air and water movement.
-The system is already widely used by Russian military but has been modified to withstand extreme Arctic conditions. - Range of 19 miles and able to function in temperatures as low as -58F - "The newly modified system will likely be mounted on a new chassis developed for Russia's third-generation Armata tank", FMSO reported.
+The system is already widely used by Russian military but has been modified to withstand extreme Arctic conditions. - "By the end of this year [2016] already the first samples of the new Pantsir-SA self-propelled anti-aircraft complex designed for combat actions in the Arctic conditions will become operational in the Aerospace Forces and the Northern Fleet," Lt.
+Gen. Viktor Gumennyy told the Russian News Service radio station. - Range of 19 miles and able to function in temperatures as low as -58F - "The newly modified system will likely be mounted on a new chassis developed for Russia's third-generation Armata tank", FMSO reported.